Xiaoling1992/FraudAlert/README.md

 ### Accuracy
 The overall accuracy of the logistic regression is 99.93% in the test dataset, higher than the ratio of non-fraud data 99.828%.
-Both the percision and recall of non-fraud is 1.00 in the test dataset.
-The percision and recall of fraud are 0.79 and 0.78 respectively in the test dataset.
+Both the percision and recall of non-fraud class are 1.00 in the test dataset.
+The percision and recall of fraud class are 0.79 and 0.78 respectively in the test dataset.

 ## Data Engineering Challenge
 ![arch](images/stress_test.png)